 Not all home environments are conducive to at-home learning.
 Level of education, time, and energy vary among parents, and parents at the lower end of the socio-economic spectrum tend to have the least amount of each resource.
 Wealthier kids are more likely to benefit from homework simply because they have the necessary resources to complete it: adult assistance, home computers and internet access.
 However, students whose home situations may preclude them from completing homework (for example, older siblings who care for younger siblings or children who need to hold an after-school job) inevitably fall further behind.
 As such, homework can exacerbate achievement gaps between rich and poor students, rendering homework not only counterproductive, but a barrier to equality.

 A Brown University study supported what most parents have probably already observed in their homes – that homework is a flashpoint for family stress, affecting children and parents equally.
-Parents have a number of valid reasons to dread homework as much as their kids do – it forces their children to keep sitting after a long, mostly sedentary school-day, it cuts into family bonding time and diminishes opportunities for kids to take on other household duties.
+Parents have a number of valid reasons to dread homework as much as their kids do – it forces their children to keep sitting after a long, mostly sedentary school-day; it cuts into family bonding time and diminishes opportunities for kids to take on other household duties.
 This is to say nothing of the pressure of guiding a child on homework that a parent may or may not understand.
-If homework is welcome neither by parents or students, it stands not only to damage the overall academic experience, but possibly a student’s home life as well.
+If homework is not welcome by parents or students, it can potentially damage the overall academic experience as well as a student’s home life as well.

 The Bottom Line: With teacher-led zero-homework movements making their way across America, it’s clear that the homework versus no-homework pendulum is in full swing.
 What’s your stance?
 Is homework necessary for reinforcing and building academic skills, or does it put needless strain on parents and students alike?